julianh2o/reflowster.com/reflowsterresources/manual.markdown

 <a href="https://github.com/adafruit/Adafruit_NeoPixel">Adafruit's Neopixel Library</a> - This library is used to drive the multi-color status LED on Reflowster.

 <a href="https://github.com/adafruit/Adafruit-MAX31855-library">Adafruit's MAX31855 Library</a> - This library is used to read the data from the MAX31855 thermocouple driver.

+<span class="note">Note: The MAX31855 library from Adafruit needs to be renamed after being downloaded as the Arduino IDE does not honor hyphens as a valid character in a library name.
+We suggest swapping them out for underscores. (the script will do this automatically)</span>

 <a href="http://www.pjrc.com/teensy/arduino_libraries/Encoder.zip">Encoder Library</a> - This library handles interrupt-driven encoder updates.